kloutit/kloutit-sdk-php/README.md

 ## Installation

-// ALEXIS REVISAR ESTO
-To install Kloutit SDK you can run the following npm command.
+To install Kloutit SDK you can run the following composer command.

 ```
-npm install kloutit-sdk@latest
+composer require kloutit/kloutit-sdk-php
 ```

 ## Prerequisites

 To be able to use any Kloutit SDK function, your organization must be registered into our system and SDK client keys for the organization must be created.
-You can register your organization by following a few simple steps from https://clients.kloutit.com.
+You can register your organization by following a few simple steps from https://app.kloutit.com.

-Once your organization is successfully registered, you will be able to configure the SDK connection from the menu `Organization > Integration`.
+Once your organization is successfully registered, you will be able to configure the SDK connection from the menu `My organization > Kloutit SDK`.
 You will need to:

 - Create a new client credentials
 - Add the allowed domains